Artemia salina: Ecology

 In nature, they live in salt lakes.
 They are almost never found in an open sea, most likely because of the lack of food and relative defenselessness.
 However, Artemia species have been observed in Elkhorn Slough, California, which is connected to the sea.
 However, North American populations are another species, A. franciscana.
 Unlike most aquatic animals, Artemia swims upside down.

 Artemia species can live in water having much more or much less salt content than normal seawater.
 They tolerate salt amounts as high as 25.0%, which is nearly a saturated solution, and can live for several days in solutions very different from sea water, such as potassium permanganate or silver nitrate, while iodide—a frequent addition to edible salt—is harmful to them.
 The animal's colour depends on the salt concentration, with high concentrations giving them a slightly red appearance.
-In freshwater Artemia salina dies after about an hour.
+Artemia salina can survive for 5 hours in freshwater, while their typical lifespan is 3 months..
 It feeds mainly on green algae.

-In the UK the species formerly lived in a number of salt works based around the Solent.
+In the UK, the species formerly lived in a number of salt works based around the Solent.
 They were observed only in the brine tanks where the concentrated salt water was held before boiling, but were probably also present in the salt pans.
 At least some of the salt harvesters thought they helped clean the brine and would deliberately introduce them into the tanks.
-With the decline of the salt works the species became extinct in England.
+With the decline of the salt works, the species became extinct in England.